dmyersturnbull/dmyersturnbull.github.io/contents/guide/windows.md

 including the Telnet Client, Windows Media Player, and PowerShell 2.0.
 Uninstall Notepad and Wordpad.

-!!! tip
+??? info "Optional Features"

-    Your Optional Features list might eventually look like this:
+    Your list might have some differences.
+    Mine eventually looked like this:

     | Feature                                         | On? |
     |-------------------------------------------------|-----|